realPy/hogosuru/README.md

 ## How it work?
 He use an addon syscall/js (that catch error) and implement a large part of the major features of javascript directly accessible in go.

-For a list of functionnality , the the array compatibility below or check the name of directory that match the API MDN implementation: https://developer.mozilla.org/fr/docs/Web/API
+For a list of functionnality , see the array of compatibility below or check the name of directory that match the API MDN implementation: https://developer.mozilla.org/fr/docs/Web/API

 Each object is herited from a baseobject.BaseObject.
 The baseobject keep a true JS object reference.